-- The non-contact close salutation is one example.
-In this case, participants halt facing one another and exchange verbal greetings, but no distinctive non-verbal cues are observed.
-However, this phase is still distinct and observable; people look away sharply during the last part of the approach and move to a conversational stance after a non-contact close salutation. - Handshakes vary in length and intensity, influenced significantly by the sex of the people and formality of the occasion.
-They are very common in male-male greetings but uncommon in female-female greetings in social contexts. - Embraces are also observed in human greetings, although this depends on the relationship between the two parties. - Other close salutations exist.
-Many are quite culturally dependent, for example, bowing, cheek to cheek kisses, etc.
+- The non-contact close salutation: participants halt facing one another and exchange verbal greetings without additional non-verbal signals.
+This phase is still distinct, as people look away sharply during the last part of the approach and move to a conversational stance after a non-contact close salutation. - Handshakes vary in length and intensity, influenced significantly by the formality of the occasion.
+They are very common in male-male greetings but uncommon in female-female greetings. - Embraces are also observed in human greetings, although this depends on the relationship between the two parties. - Other close salutations exist.
+Many are culturally dependent, e.g., bowing, cheek to cheek kisses, etc.

-While the above salutations show variety, commonalities exist between all of them.
+While these salutations show variety, commonalities exist between all of them.
 First, while people face one another directly during the final approach, they usually do not maintain this orientation once the close salutation is complete.
 Second, people fine-tune their relative body positions, albeit in a variety of ways.
 For example, people frequently move a step back, standing at right angles to each other once they engage in conversation.
 They then proceed to one or more actual salutations.

 Transition.
-As discussed in proxemics, once the close greeting has been performed, participants tend to increase or decrease the space between them in a way that matches the nature of their interaction, where they may step back from the intimate zone to the personal or public zone.
-People then typically adopt a stance not directly facing each other: Kendon pursues patterns of these stances in later chapters of his book dealing with 'f-formations' [Kendon 1990].
+Once the close greeting has been performed, participants tend to increase or decrease the space between them in a way that matches the proxemic relation of their interaction.
+People then typically adopt a stance not directly facing each other: Kendon [1990] pursues patterns of these stances in later chapters of his book dealing with 'f-formations'.
 People may even move to another location by mutual agreement.
-It is at this point that Kendon determined the greeting portion of the interaction was complete [Kendon 1990].
+It is at this point that Kendon determined the greeting portion of the interaction was complete.